 Why Ad Agencies Get it Wrong

 I think most ad agencies get it wrong because they’re trapped between clients expressing goals in terms of CPA and Google reporting based on CPA.
 It’s such a common goal from clients and such an easy metric to report on, that agencies have no choice.
 It’s the lingua franca.
-So they unwittingly play a part in driving costs up for merchants and optimizing AdWords accounts based on a fallacious premise.
+So they unwittingly play a part in driving costs up for merchants and optimizing Google Ads accounts based on a fallacious premise.

 It’s easy for ad agencies to just do what clients ask for, and forward along simple metrics in their monthly status reports.

 What Should You Do?